|

 something very different from playing other instruments.
 Of course,

-you can interpret all kinds of compositons or traditional Native
+you can interpret all kinds of compositions or traditional Native

 when you go out into nature and start to speak with the birds and